KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: String

 This option controls where to install qt modules after build.
-If you do not specify this option, kdesrc-build will assume that Qt is provided by the operating system.
+If you do not specify this option, kde-builder will assume that Qt is provided by the operating system.

 Related command-line option: --qt-install-dir \<path\>